Finding The Right Garden Designer For Your Project

 We’d wanted a project and that’s exactly what we had.
 However, instead of taking a breath and listening to myself and treating the garden as wonderful part of the jigsaw that didn’t have to be fixed there and then, I panicked.

-I phoned a local (well known) designer to see what first steps in engaging her might be.
 The call was not what I would have hoped for and I put the phone down feeling small and a bit silly to have bothered her.

 It was a moment I reflected on considerably when I came to start my own design practice.